BBVA Review for 2020

 I’ve also talked about BBVA in the best money market accounts post – so you won’t be surprised when I say that BBVA’s MM account is a solid choice if you’re looking to earn a good interest rate on your savings.

-You can get a 0.10% APY on balances of $100,000 or more with BBVA – which is a great way to grow your money if you already have a hefty sum to open an account.
+With BBVA, as you reach higher balance tiers you receive a higher APY – which is a great way to grow your money if you already have a hefty sum to open an account.

 Some additional benefits include: mobile banking app, overdraft protection and up to 6 fee-free withdrawals per month.
 Get started with as little as $25.